HDBW/APOLLO/README.md

 ## Summary

+For more information check out our [website](https://project-apollo.de/).

 ## We are hiring !!!
-If you are interested in joining the apollo team, please contact [Prof. Dominik Boesl, HDBW](dominik.boesl@hdbw-hochschule.de).
+If you are interested in joining the apollo team, please contact [Prof. Dominik Boesl, HDBW](mailto:dominik.boesl@hdbw-hochschule.de).

 ## How to Engage, Contribute and Provide Feedback